Western Flyer X-53 resurrection

 (not mine, borrowed without permission from the CABE)

 I decided that maybe the colors weren't bad after all, just the previous owner's Earl Scheib approach to painting.
-Maybe I could get this thing to look ok (weathered, but ok) without subjecting this thing to any further spray bomb paint crimes.
+Maybe I could get this thing to look ok (weathered, but ok) without subjecting it to any further spray bomb paint crimes.
 So I set to work:

 IMG_2388.JPG